DanielHare4/DevOps-Course-Starter/README.md

     - Data is stored in Azure Cosmos DB which is encrypted-at-rest by default (https://learn.microsoft.com/en-us/azure/cosmos-db/database-encryption-at-rest)
 - Encryption-in-transit:
     - HTTPS is enforced (over HTTP), therefore data is also encrypted in transit.

+## Logging

+- Logs are set to loggly.
+To use create an account via https://www.loggly.com/ and add your lOGGLY_TOKEN to the environment variables.